This experience report shows how important it is to protect a pregnant woman from stress.

 Dear Germanische Heilkunde students and teachers,

-I want to share an experience report with you all and make an appeal to all (expectant) mothers (and, of course, all other dear people).
+I want to share an testimonial with you all and make an appeal to all (expectant) mothers (and, of course, all other dear people).

 But now, first about my experience.

 My husband and I were on our honeymoon and enjoying our togetherness.
-We had a stressful pre-wedding period behind us, and we’re glad to have some time off from that.
+Behind us a stressful pre-wedding period, and we’re glad to have some time off from that.
 It was a wonderful time, and we were like in a bubble.
-On the last day of the trip, we took a pregnancy test that was not necessary.
-It was very quickly positive, as I had actually already realized beforehand.
+On the last day of the trip, I took a pregnancy test that was not necessary.
+It was positive, as I had actually already realized beforehand.

 Since it was my first pregnancy, but many friends of mine are also pregnant or already have a child, I was aware of some features, and on the Internet, you can find all sorts of things on this subject.

 Since my husband and I lived our lives with Germanische Heilkunde and had talked a lot about having children and pregnancy beforehand, we were pleased that it had worked out so quickly.
 We want to have many children, and we had the feeling that this would always be an essential part of our lives.